azmifarih/syb-task-1/README.md

         }
     }
 ```
-It will merging vendor and app js.
+It will be merging vendor and app js.

-And after that I run the following command to update all packages needed by npm:
+And after that, I run the following command to update all packages needed by npm:
 ```sh
 npm install
 npm update
 ```
-After all packages installed and updated to the latest package, and then I have to build the package:
+After all of the packages are installed and updated to the latest package, and then I have to build the package:
 ```sh
 npm run build
 ```
 And then the result is under dist directory.
-For the next step, I will copy the "dist" directory to nginx directory.
+For the next step, I will copy the "dist" directory to the nginx directory.

 ## Preparing for setup Docker the Vue App
 I created the following Dockerfile in the root directory: